 The Daikin group philosophy states that our mission is to identify and realize our customers' future needs and dreams, even those that they themselves may not yet be aware of.
 By providing high quality products, materials, and service, as well as proactively proposing new products, we want to not only improve convenience and comfort for customers, but also increase the level of customer satisfaction.

 Having established Contact Centers overseas, we are building up our after-sales service system so that customers can get the service they need according to the situation in their particular country or region based on Daikin's slogan of "speed, accuracy, and good manners."
+Through the establishment of Contact Centers and provision of technical information online, we are striving to increase customer satisfaction.

 Service engineers' individual technical expertise is crucial to providing quality service.
 In addition to basic training on air conditioning service quality for service engineers, we conduct a variety of training for each management level and job description and provide education necessary for acquiring certification.